 When the clock finally strikes 7:50pm, I am so happy to grab my purse and head out the door, calling “later” over my shoulder to Janice and Kimberly who are hanging out in the family room.
 Janice was apparently showing Kimberly how to play Halo.
 Oh yes, Janice’s sisters had apparently “permanently lent us” their Xbox 360 with the headsets and controllers.
 I’m telling you, I’m starting to think Janice may have some money up her sleeve.

 I pick up Charls fifteen minutes later and boy do we have a night on the town!
-We first head to the diner to get fries and chocolate milkshakes (mine was strawberry), something I haven’t done in a long time.
+We first head to the diner to get fries and milkshakes (mine was strawberry, his was chocolate), something I have not done in a long time.
 Charls has to restrain himself from laughing at my excitement.
 We then go back to the Grotto and play some pool for an hour.
 We would have stayed longer, but then I hear from someone nearby that R.E.D club is having half-off for club admission.
 So without hesitation, I drag Charls right over there.

 And boy am I happy I did.
 The club is amazing.
 Although it’s not as jam packed, I have a blast dancing with Charls under the strobe lights.
 The DJ is playing some killer tunes and I don’t leave the dance floor for a break for at least an hour.